Arne Braut

 Arne Braut (born 11 October 1950) is a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Norwegian Parliament from Sør-Trøndelag during the term 2001–2005.

-On the local level, he has background from Oppdal municipal council.
+On the local level, he has background from the municipal council of Oppdal Municipality.
+Furthermore, he was the deputy chairman of the county council of Sør-Trøndelag from 2007 to 2015 and was a member of the council for a little over twenty years.